Flotomate/product_docs/source/admin/admin-asset-management/asset-manufacturer.rst

 ******************

-Before adding a Manufacturer’s name to a Product, you have to add it in Flotomate.
-In Flotomate you can maintain a list of manufacturers’ names that you can associate with various Products in the system.
+Before adding a Manufacturer’s name to a Product, you have to add it in Motadata.
+In Motadata you can maintain a list of manufacturers’ names that you can associate with various Products in the system.

 To Add a Manufacturer: